mondo-mob/generator-gae-node-nestjs/generators/app/templates/README.md

 To make things easier, enabling APIs, services, etc is scripted via simple bash.

+### 1) Create project with App Engine
+To create your project with App Engine enabled, first you need to find the folder id of the folder you wish to nest it under.
+We currently require a folder (this is neater).
+In your project selector, go to the **ALL** tab and you will see your folders with their id.

+To create project and enable App Engine run `./etc/scripts/gcp-new-project <your-project-id> <folder-numeric-id>`

+You will then be prompted to enable billing before proceeding with `gcp-setup`.

+### 2) Set up project (edit file and re-run as setup changes)

 To set up some common required APIs you can run `./etc/scripts/gcp-setup <your-project-id>`

 This also assumes you plan to use secrets manager.
 You can remove that line if you don't.

+### 3) Set secrets within GCP secret manager
 If you need to create a secret for an environment there is a script to simplify that.
 Run `./etc/scripts/gcp-secret <your-project-id> <secret-key> <secret-value>`.

 Both scripts can be run without any args to prompt for usage.